 Not everyone who becomes a mentor actually knows what’s required to carry out the process effectively.
 They may have a good idea of what they need to do, but they won’t necessarily know or remember everything.

 When structuring the mentoring program, it’s good to have regular refresher courses to ensure this lack of knowledge doesn’t hurt the program.
 This doesn’t mean you need to watch over everyone and speak with them every week.
-You can probably keep it to just a few brief meetings each year.
+You can keep it to just a few events each year.

-However often you do it, though, it’s essential to have something like this structured in.
+However often you do it, though, it’s essential to have something like this embedded in your program structure.
 After all, processes change all the time, so the best way to mentor someone may be different in two years from how it is now.
 Plus, these meetings give people a chance to ask questions or bring up unexpected developments that others can learn from.

 For some mentors, helping others adjust and develop is the only reward that matters.
 As long as they’ve done a good job, they don’t need anything else.

 However, not everyone functions this way.
 Plus, if someone puts in a lot of effort to mentor another employee, their hard work deserves some recognition.
-That’s why it’s worth acknowledging mentors where possible and factor this into the structure of your mentoring program.
+That’s why it’s worth acknowledging mentors where possible by factoring this into the structure of your mentoring program.

-You can achieve this in many ways, from praising them in a team meeting, to recognizing their achievements in a one-to-one setting.
-It might be worth advertising their accomplishments in a more public way, such as addressing them in a newsletter.
+You can achieve this in many ways, from praising them in team meetings to recognising their achievements in a one-to-one setting.
+It might be worth advertising their accomplishments in a more public way, such as addressing them in a company newsletter.
 After all, their great work will positively reflect on the business and encourage more people to get involved with the program.

 Matching a mentor with a mentee can be challenging.
-Some businesses use surveys that identify who would make a great pair, others use mentoring software.
-However, a strong match on paper doesn’t necessarily mean that both parties will have a connection.
+Some businesses use surveys that identify who would make a great pair, others use mentoring software like Guider.
+However, a strong match on paper doesn’t necessarily mean that both parties will have a connection in person.

-Mentoring programs are a definite plus for any business.
-For them to work, though, they need to have a good structure.
+Mentoring programs have many benefits for any business.
+For them to work, however, they need to have a good structure.
 Hopefully, the suggestions here will help you make that possible.

 For a more detailed guide to building an impactful mentoring program, download our e-book: